-When things change and circumstances evolve, what happens afterwards become known as the “new norm.”
+When things change, and circumstances evolve, those new circumstances become known as the “new norm.”

-These tactics include placing all metal objects in carry-on luggage while it goes through the x-ray machine.
-Many carry their identification card worn on a lanyard around their neck so it is readily available when presented to the various security and airline personnel.
+This tactics include placing all metal objects in carry-on luggage while it goes through the x-ray machine.
+Many carry their identification cards worn on lanyards around their necks so they are readily available when presented to the various security and airline personnel when requested.

 If time is of the essence, waiting in line at the carousel for checked baggage to arrive is time consuming.
 Travel light and use a carry-on is the best advice.